CSC207-UofT/course-project-tut0201-007/phase1/design_document.md

 Sessions represent a collection of time slots with a room and code.
 These are taken from their respective courses and stored in Schedule during schedule generation.

 (**Note for ourselves** Comparisons of sessions should be clean.
 Again, we need to consider the implementation since it seems there is a lot of unnecessary intertwining of classes.
 We should also encapsulate the return of times in the session so we do not need to get the list of slots and do operations or something.)

+### Filter & implementations

+Different Filter objects are instantiated based on the criteria a user provides for their scheduler.
+The filters are called during schedule generation in order to verify whether a particular schedule meets a user criterion.
+It main purpose is to check a schedule and return true/false.

 ## SOLID Design Principles